Dimensions at a glance:

 Damages, Returns & Cancellations

-If your coop has been obviously damaged in shipment, please refuse the delivery so we may expedite sending you a new one.
-If you are unable to do so, report the damages to us within 48 hours, and we request that you send us pictures so we can determine which pieces are damaged and how we can best remedy it.
+If your coop has been significantly damaged in shipment, please report the damages to us within 48 hours of arrival if at all possible.
+We ask that you send pictures of the damage so we can best determine the next steps to be taken.
 Please be aware that superficial scratches and dings may occur in the shipping process, and that we will replace or refund you for any broken, missing, or damaged pieces.